msramalho/sigpy/README.md

 plog = fac.get_subject(420002)

 # get all the classes for this subject (needs course, school year and semester)
-# if you miss some parameter you will see a message with all the parameters
+# if you miss some parameter you will see a message correcting you,
+# with all the values you need to give
-# notice that it is ONLE ONE parameter, which is a tuple
+# notice that it is ONLY ONE parameter, which is a (tuple)
 subject_classes = fac.get_classes((mieic.id, plog.id, get_school_year(), plog.semester))

 # now you can read all the students grouped by class